 Becker adds, "Besides redirecting, if you have exact duplicates, you may even add a canonical tag from the duplicate to the core page, which keeps the duplicate visible but tells Google to prioritize the core page when ranking your website.
 Be careful when deciding to canonicalize or redirect — these are delicate decisions and should only be made when it makes perfect sense to."

 8. Implement a historical optimization strategy.

-In 2015, Pam Vaughn, Principal Marketing Manager of HubSpot's Web Strategy and former Editor of HubSpot's Marketing Blog, made a revolutionary discovery about HubSpot's organic blog traffic — the overwhelming majority of it came from posts published before that month.
+In 2015, Pam Vaughn, Marketing Fellow at HubSpot, web strategy expert, and former editor of our Marketing Blog,made a revolutionary discovery about HubSpot's organic blog traffic — the overwhelming majority of it came from posts published before that month.
 In fact, 76% of our monthly blog views came from these old posts.

 Today, Vaughn's groundbreaking revelation rings louder than ever — 89% of our monthly blog views come from posts published at least six months prior, and we've developed an entire strategy dedicated to refreshing and republishing these historical pieces of content.
 We call these types of blog posts updates, and they comprise 35-40% of our editorial calendar.

 By refreshing them with new information, SEO tactics, and effectively republishing them as new blog posts, we can build upon their existing organic value and user engagement and double or even triple their traffic.
 This process also helps us optimize our blog for efficiency, decreasing the amount of new content we have to create while simultaneously increasing our organic traffic and conversions.

 Historical optimization isn't for everyone, though.
 It's a strategy catered for a blog that:

 - Generates a significant amount of organic traffic,

 - Has a considerable amount of blog subscribers,